swt30/thesis/chapters/01-introduction/01-introduction.md

 \begin{figure}
   \includegraphics{mass-radius-puffy-jupiters}
-  \caption[Mass-radius diagram of transiting planets and Solar System gas giants] {In a mass-radius diagram (here including only transiting planets), many Jupiter-mass planets lie above the predicted mass-radius relationship for hydrogen and hydrogen-helium spheres (cyan lines): the so-called \emph{puffy Jupiters}.
-The blue, red, and magenta lines show the relationships for spheres of water, MgSiO$_3$ perovskite, and iron, plus mixtures of these materials.
-When planets closer to Earth mass are overplotted with these mass-radius relationships, we can rule out certain classes of compositions---for example, if a planet has a larger radius than would be permitted for a sphere of rock or ices, it is likely to have a gaseous atmosphere.
-Through this simple method, we can already see that the exoplanetary inventory includes planets unlike anything in our solar system: hot Jupiters, puffy gas giants, mini Neptunes and super Earths. --- from \protect \citet{Rogers2012}}
+  \caption[Mass-radius diagram of transiting planets and Solar System gas giants] {In a mass--radius diagram (here including only transiting planets), many Jupiter-mass planets lie above the predicted relationship for hydrogen and hydrogen-helium spheres (\textcolor{cyan}{cyan} lines): the so-called \emph{puffy Jupiters}.
+The \textcolor{blue}{blue}, \textcolor{red}{red} and \textcolor{magenta}{magenta} lines show the relationships for spheres of water, MgSiO$_3$ perovskite, and iron, plus mixtures of these materials.
+By comparing a planet's mass and radius to these, we can rule out certain classes of compositions---for example, if a planet has a larger radius than would be permitted for a sphere of rock or ices, it is likely to have a gaseous atmosphere.
+Through this simple method, we can already see that the exoplanetary inventory includes planets unlike anything in our solar system: hot Jupiters, puffy gas giants, mini Neptunes and super Earths. --- \emph{From \protect \citet{Rogers2012}}}
   \label{fig:mass-radius}
 \end{figure}
 <!-- TODO: redraw this figure -->